fedorenchik/PlanetVim/docs/ACCEPTANCE.md

 This record covers PlanetVim **0.1.0-rc.1**, implemented on **2026-09-08** from baseline `f75c805a`.
 The source is a release candidate.
 Native Windows hosted CI and external SDK/target acceptance remain release gates; checked-in automation is not evidence that those jobs ran.

+## First-party Vim9 migration — 2026-09-10

+Validated runtime commit `551c799f` on Linux GTK3 GVim.
+First-party configuration and helpers use Vim9; function bodies are compiled with `def`.
+The minimum remains **9.1.0000**.
+One three-line legacy function supplies native `:ptag` with the context needed for numeric tag-file addresses on Vim 9.1;
+its surrounding preview helper is compiled.
+The bootstrap version guard remains readable by older Vim.
+See [the runtime conventions](../CONTRIBUTING.md#vim9-runtime-code).
+Third-party plugin sources and the borrowed AWK syntax definitions are unchanged.

+- Full GUI suite on **9.1.0000** and **9.2.0849**: **63 passed, 2 skipped** out of
+  65 on each build, in complete final runs.
+The skips require the unavailable debugpy adapter; the real C++ debugger lifecycle and detach fixtures passed.
+- Python suite: **104 passed, 1 skipped** out of 105.
+The optional SFML template build lacks development packages.
+Installer backup/update/restore, release, menu contract, and first-party Vim9 source checks passed.
+- The new compilation fixture checks the complete autoload tree, startup and plugin helpers, lowercase compatibility APIs, generated Vim plugin, popup spelling actions, and script reloads.
+Behavior checks also cover numeric semantic-token deltas, local option restoration, and optional newer features.
+- Home and private installed GVim startup passed on both builds, including quoted/Unicode paths.
+All **122 package inventory records match**.
+No Windows or macOS validation was performed for this migration.

+A clean-tree startup measurement on **9.2.0849** at `551c799f` produced a **2.140-second median** over five samples after one warmup (range **1.992–2.154 seconds**).
+The local record is `dist/vim9-benchmark.json`.
+The pre-migration measurement at `b89023b9` was **2.008 seconds** in `dist/menu-help-benchmark.json`.
+This run shows a modest startup increase and does **not** meet the earlier 2-second local budget; no startup speedup is claimed.
+Vim9 functions compile on first use.
+Earlier measurements below refer to their stated historical revisions.

 ## Linux menu coverage update — 2026-09-10

 The [menu checklist](MENU_REVIEW.md) is implemented for Linux GVim.
 The owner